4Subsea/drio-python/docs/advanced_config.rst

 If you require machine-to-machine/server type of authentication, :ref:`contact us <support>` and we will provide you the specifics.

-Legacy users may authenticate by providing user credential, but use :py:class:`authenticate.UserCredentials` or :py:class:`authenticate.UnsafeUserCredentials`.
+Legacy users may authenticate by providing username/password credentials, using :py:class:`authenticate.UserCredentials` or :py:class:`authenticate.UnsafeUserCredentials`.
 However, this possibility will be deprecated in the near feature.